The Best Things to Do in Ballarat

 Sovereign Hill Museum was my favourite thing to do in Ballarat and I’d highly recommend it to anyone interested in learning more about Australian History.

 Tickets for Sovereign Hill cost AUD $49 adult, $40 concession, $29 child, $129 family and $93 single parent family.
 Tickets can be purchased online or at the museum itself.
 The facilities onsite were great, with plenty of toilets and food options.
-It was a little expensive though.
+As you’d expect from a touristy place, the food was quite expensive.

 Lake Wendouree